 The Role of Coffee in Other Diets

-Before we build or modify our own diet let’s divide the major diets into 3 groups and examine how they feel about coffee.
+Before we build or modify our diet, let’s divide the major diets into three groups and examine how they feel about coffee.
 There are other diets.
-This overview is not meant to be complete and is only intended to serve as a starting point to building a coffee-friendly diet.
+This overview is not meant to be complete and is intended to serve as a starting point for building a coffee-friendly diet.

 - Low-Fat/High-Carb Diet